amajd3078/SQAfk/README.md

 ## 🛠️ Step-by-Step Administrative Tutorial

 ### 1️⃣ Initial System Deployment
-* Make sure you have the base **Skript** plugin installed on your 1.21.11 server.
+* Make sure you have the base **Skript** plugin installed on your 1.21.x server.
 * Download the `sqafk.sk` script file from this repository.
 * Place the file into your server directory path: `/plugins/Skript/scripts/`.

 ### 2️⃣ Setting Up the Reward Bounding Box
-* Walk into your server's spawn or BoxPvP AFK arena and stand on the precise block you wish to make the **center core**.
+* Walk into your server's spawn or AFK arena and stand on the precise block you wish to make the **center core**.
 * Run the command `/sqafk set`.
 The system will automatically fetch your coordinate variables and build the 3D zone structure around you.

 ### 3️⃣ Editing Parameters & Updating Shapes